yuvalmGS/gigaspaces-wiki-jekyll/xap97/step-1---deploying-your-web-application-to-the-gigaspaces-environment.markdown

 # Putting It All Together

 Now that we've gone over all the details, let's see everything in action.
 In this section we will start multiple GSCs and deploy 3 application instances on them.
 We will then start Apache HTTP server and the Apache load balancer agent, and connect to the application from the load balancer.
 We will also verify that the load balancer is aware of all the running instances.
 Finally, we will terminate one of the running containers and watch the failover and self-healing process in action.
-Note that we will not use the GigaSpaces Agent this time, simply because the following steps are better illustrared without it.
+Note that we will not use the GigaSpaces Agent this time, simply because the following steps are better illustrated without it.
 Let's get started:

 1. Build the application [as described earlier in this tutorial](#BuildDirections)
 1. Start the GigaSpaces agent by calling `<gs root>/bin/gs-agent.(sh/bat)`.